 Frazer Point

-Along the main road, the first turnout is Frazer Point.
-This is also where the Schoodic Scenic Road becomes to one-way only.
-Located next to Mosquito Harbor (I didn’t see an abundance of mosquitos), Ned Island, Mark Island and its lighthouse along with Grindstone Neck are all offshore and in view on a clear day.
+The first turnout along the main road is Frazer Point.
+This is also where the Schoodic Scenic Road becomes one-way only.
+Located next to Mosquito Harbor (I didn’t see an abundance of mosquitos), Ned Island, Mark Island and its lighthouse, along with Grindstone Neck, are all offshore and in view on a clear day.

-Visitors should keep a lookout for the summertime ferry that sails between Winter Harbor and Bar Harbor.
+Visitors should look for the summertime ferry that sails between Winter Harbor and Bar Harbor.
 This area offers a parking area with picnic tables and a restroom.

 Schoodic Point

-Continuing down the peninsula, the tip of the Schoodic Point, the turnoff for Schoodic Loop Road is a favorite.
+Continuing down the peninsula, the turnoff for Schoodic Loop Road to see the tip of Schoodic Point is a favorite.
 It offers views of Little Moose Island and Rockefeller Hall Welcome Center is located in the area.

 Blueberry Hill